ROCm-LS/hipCIM/docs/installation/installation.rst

 Building hipCIM from source
 ****************************

-To build hipCIM from source, follow the steps given in this section.
-This installation method should be used by hipCIM developers. hipCIM users should use the :ref:`install-package`
+To build hipCIM from source, follow the steps given in this section. hipCIM developers should use this installation method. hipCIM users should use the :ref:`Installing hipCIM using AMD PyPI <install-package>`

 1. Install dependencies.